ligato/docs/docs/plugins/infra-plugins.md

 {"build_version":"e059fdfcd96565eb976a947b59ce56cfb7b1e8a0","build_date":"2017-06-16.14:59","state":1,"start_time":1497617981,"last_change":1497617981,"last_update":1497617991}
 ```

-To change the HTTP server port (default `9191`), use the `http-port` option of the vpp-agent:
+To change the HTTP server port (default `9191`), use the `http-port` flago of the VPP agent:
 ```
 $ vpp-agent -http-port 9090
 ```

+---

 ### Plugin Status

 Plugins may use the `PluginStatusWriter.ReportStateChange` API to `push` status information at any time.
-For optimum performance, `statuscheck` will then propagate the status report to external clients if and only if it has changed since the last update.
+For optimum performance, `statuscheck` will then propagate the status report to external clients, if and only if, it has changed since the last update.

 See the `Push Status` figure below.